Private Wastewater Treatment:

 First Private WWTP – Lanier Beach South (LBS)

 There are two private wastewater treatment facilities inside the boundaries of the City’s Water and Sewer Service Area.
-The first facility, the Lanier Beach South Wastewater Treatment Facility was purchased by the City in 2004.
-This facility was constructed in 1970 and is capable of treating up to 38,000 gallons per day (gpd).
-Since the City took control in 2004, there have been no NPDES Permit Violations, and the City has made several improvements to the treatment process.
+The first facility, the Lanier Beach South Wastewater Treatment Facility was purchased by the City in 2004 and decommisioned in 2015.
+This facility was constructed in 1970 and was capable of treating up to 38,000 gallons per day (gpd).

 Above, the Lanier Beach South WWTP was in operation for over 45 yearsand discharged treated effluent directly into Lake Lanier.